wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    Another Cheat Sheet is at <a target="_blank" href="https://devhints.io/vim">
    https://devhints.io/vim</a>

+   ### Command mode keys

-   ### While in command mode, cursor to a position in the document:
+   While in command mode, cursor to a position in the document:

    * press X to delete a character.
    * type `set number` to toggle numbering on the left edge.